 Are you looking to analyze your competitors on social media?
 Identify influencers?
 Analyze your own performance?
 Become influential yourself?

-Twtrland is a really powerful tool for social media analytics, with a primary focus on Twitter.
+Twtrland is a really powerful tool for social media analytics originally focussed on Twitter but now supports Facebook and Instagram.
 By identifying relevant people and building relationships with them, you can also build influence, and that will benefit your product or services.

 In this article we take a deep-dive look into how Twtrland works and how you can use it to build influence.